dotnet/runtime/docs/design/specs/Memory-model.md

 8-byte variables are 8-byte aligned on 64 bit platforms.
 Native-sized integer types and pointers have alignment that matches their size on the given platform.

+The alignment of fields is not guaranteed when `FieldOffsetAttribute` is used to explicitly adjust field offsets.

 ## Atomic memory accesses.
 Memory accesses to *properly aligned* data of primitive types are always atomic.
 The value that is observed is always a result of complete read and write operations.